ScratMan/HASmartThermostat/README.md

 Use this service to reset the integral part of the PID controller to 0.
 Useful when tuning the PID gains to quickly test the behavior without waiting the integral to stabilize by itself.

-**Add integration reload service:**
+**Reload integration:** `smart_thermostat.reload`\
-Use the `smart_thermostat.reload` service to reload the thermostat from scratch without requiring a restart of Home Assistant.
+Use this service to reload the thermostat from scratch without requiring a restart of Home Assistant.

 ## Parameters: